wuzhengy/TAU/Company/Homepage.md

 #### TAU - create your trade community on crypto
 TAU mobile app enables you to create trade community with coins independantly from servers.
 We emphasize saving mobile data, so that P2P trade can operate in every corner of the world.
 We do not require user to own TAUcoins for enjoying all the functions.

+### helping community manager to build trade community and value of community coins
 ### libTAU

 * We provide free and open source libTAU for developers to use our tech stack to build decentralized application without server deployments.